matlab-actions/setup-matlab/README.md

 ## Notes
 - The **Setup MATLAB** action automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
 To use a MATLAB batch licensing token in a workflow that does not use this action, you must first download the executable and add it to the system path.
-- Public project and MATLAB batch licensing do not support external language interfaces, including MATLAB Engine APIs for Python&reg;, Java, .NET, COM, C, C++, and Fortran&reg;.
-To use external language interfaces in your workflow, use a self-hosted runner including a version of MATLAB licensed without a batch token.
+- Public project and MATLAB batch licensing do not support external language interfaces, including MATLAB Engine APIs for Python&reg;, Java, .NET, COM, C, C++, and Fortran.
+To use external language interfaces in your workflow, use a self-hosted runner that has a version of MATLAB licensed without a batch token.
 - When you use the **Setup MATLAB** action, you execute third-party code that is licensed under separate terms.

 ## See Also